flub78/ANdroidImc/README.md

 # AndroidImc

-OpenClassroom "Créez des applicationspour Android"
+OpenClassroom "Créez des applications pour Android"

 This app compute your body mass index (BMI) or IMC in French.